horovod/horovod/docs/ray.rst

     executor.start()
     executor.run(training_fn)

 Ray will automatically start remote actors which execute ``training_fn`` on nodes as they become available.
-Note that ``executor.run`` call will terminate whenever any one of the training functions terminates.
+Note that ``executor.run`` call will terminate whenever any one of the training functions terminates successfully, or if all workers fail.

 AWS: Cluster Launcher
 ---------------------